Experience Letter vs. Service Certificate: Are They Really Different or Just the Same?

 amannajoy

 An experience letter is given to an employee who has quit the organization.
-The letter would state the start date, end date, designation, compensation details, etc. A service letter is given to the employee while he is working with the organization, serving as proof that he needs to show to whomever it may concern.
-This letter could be for personal or official purposes like Police Clearance Certificate (PCC), Bank Loan, Dependent Visa, etc.
+The letter states the start date, end date, designation, compensation details, etc. A service letter is given to the employee while they are still working with the organization, serving as proof that they may need to show to whomever it may concern.
+This letter could be for personal or official purposes like a Police Clearance Certificate (PCC), bank loan, dependent visa, etc.

 s.raghuram

-Service certificate captures only the duration and post held.
+A service certificate captures only the duration and the post held.
 An experience letter, along with these details, briefly captures the nature of work done by the individual.

 ranjana chourasia

-An Experience Letter is given when the employee is supposed to complete all his duties with the organization and is relieved of responsibilities.
+An Experience Letter is given when the employee has completed all their duties with the organization and is relieved of responsibilities.
 A Service Certificate is a document required for loans, as proof, etc. The employee can request this from the HR department.

 Both letters generally contain similar content.